microsoft/playwright/docs/src/trace-viewer-intro-js.md

 ## Viewing the trace

 View traces of your test by clicking through each action or hovering using the timeline and see the state of the page before and after the action.
 Inspect the log, source and network, errors and console during each step of the test.
-The trace viewer creates a DOM snapshot so you can fully interact with it and open the browser DevTools to inspect the HTML, CSS, Console etc.
+The trace viewer creates a DOM snapshot so you can fully interact with it and open the browser DevTools to inspect the HTML, CSS, etc.

 ![playwright trace viewer](https://github.com/microsoft/playwright/assets/13063165/10fe3585-8401-4051-b1c2-b2e92ac4c274)